torvalds/linux/Documentation/kernel-hacking/hacking.rst

 Defined in ``include/linux/module.h``

-These manipulate the module usage count, to protect against removal (a module also can't be removed if another module uses one of its exported
+These manipulate the module usage count, to protect against removal (a module also can't be removed if ayesther module uses one of its exported
 symbols: see below).
 Before calling into module code, you should call :c:func:`try_module_get()` on that module: if it fails, then the module is being removed and you should act as if it wasn't there.